2025-environmental-bioinformatics/Lab-Sequences/DOWNLOAD.md

 There are also ways to parallelize the dowload (e.g. https://github.com/rvalieris/parallel-fastq-dump)

--go onto poseidon and navigate to your working folder
+- go onto poseidon and navigate to your working folder

--start a screen session
+- start a screen session

--start a slurm job: e.g. ```srun -p compute --time=24:00:00 --ntasks-per-node=4 --mem=8gb --pty bash``` *in this case you request 4 cores*
+- start a slurm job: e.g. ```srun -p compute --time=24:00:00 --ntasks-per-node=4 --mem=8gb --pty bash``` *in this case you request 4 cores*

--activate your conda environment
+- activate your conda environment

--conda install **parallel-fastq-dump**
+- conda install **parallel-fastq-dump**

--use a for loop to download all the sequencing runs using parallel-fastq-dump and taking advantage of the 4 cores you requested e.g. ```parallel-fastq-dump --s ${i} --threads 4 -O sra/ --split-files --gzip```
+- use a for loop to download all the sequencing runs using parallel-fastq-dump and taking advantage of the 4 cores you requested e.g. ```parallel-fastq-dump --s ${i} --threads 4 -O sra/ --split-files --gzip```

 ----------